Does Spontaneous Crying Mean I’m an Empath?

 What Is an Empath?

 Recently, I read an article describing the difference between an empath and someone who is highly sensitive.
-They distinguished an empath as someone who can feel the emotions of others, sometimes even physical conditions, even though they are not actually going through the same experience.
-Someone who is highly sensitive, someone who has a high sensory awareness and feels extremely emotional due to others, their surroundings, and the visual images or media they’re exposed to.
+The author distinguished an empath as someone who can feel the emotions of others, sometimes even physically, even though they are not actually going through the same experience.
+Compared to someone who is highly sensitive (empathetic vs. empathic), an empath has a greater sensory awareness and feels extremely emotional about others, their surroundings, and the visual images or media they’re exposed to.
 (You’ll often hear empaths say even TV commercials can elicit spontaneous crying).
 The resulting experience can be intense and confusing.

-If you are not empathic, you may think those who are, are overdramatic, over-reactive, and get too involved.
-You may not understand why your empathetic partner or peers cry when someone else in the household is depressed.
+If you’re not empathic, you may see those who are as overdramatic, reactionary, and too involved.
+You may not understand why your empathic partner or peers cry for no reason or when someone else in the household is depressed.
 You don’t understand why they can’t watch violent movies or fights on TV.
-In fact, my husband often points out to me: “They are just actors.
-It is just a movie,” while I assume fetal position on the couch, looking the other way.
+In fact, my husband often points out to me: “They’re just actors.
+It’s just a movie,” while I assume a fetal position on the couch, looking the other way.

-Feeling other people’s feelings, being sensitive to images, wanting to cry for “no reason,” and processing emotions that do not belong to you can hit you like a ton of bricks from unexpected places at unanticipated times—which can lead to spontaneous crying.
+Feeling other people’s feelings, being sensitive to images, wanting to cry for no apparent reason, and processing emotions that don’t belong to you can hit an empath like a ton of bricks from unexpected places at unanticipated times—which can lead to spontaneous crying.

-If you don’t know these emotions are not actually yours, it can cause a lot of stress, depression, anxiety, and confusion for both you and those who love you.
+If you don’t realize that these emotions are not actually yours, it can cause a lot of stress, depression, anxiety, and confusion for both you and those who love you.

-These are particularly challenging traits to have at a time in our history when nearly everyone has strong feelings of fear, concern, hope, depression, anxiety, fatigue, and divisiveness, often due to the political environment, current events, and so on.
+These are particularly challenging traits to have at a time when so many people report strong feelings of fear, concern, hope, depression, anxiety, fatigue, and divisiveness, often due to the political environment, current events, and so on.
 Actually, most of the world is deeply concerned.
-Your own emotions can be overwhelming by themselves, but now, possibly more than ever before, the challenges of being empathic are amplified.
+Your own emotions can be overwhelming by themselves, but now the challenges of being empathic are amplified.
 And in a personal relationship, unknowingly feeling the emotions of others can be devastating.

 What Empaths Must Know for Relationships

 This awareness helps to unravel what you are feeling when a wave of emotion washes over you.
-If it is your emotion, take responsibility for handling what needs to be handled.
+If it’s your emotion, take responsibility for handling what needs to be handled.
 Cry if need be.
 Apologize.
 Forgive.
 Express your needs.
 Grieve.
 Make some changes.
-Break up.
+Take a break.
 Heal the rift.
+Find a spiritual solution.
 Identify what the emotion is showing you.

 If nothing has happened in your life to cause the emotion—if there is not a triggering event or experience—the feelings are probably not yours.
 Simply understanding that can make processing the emotions easier.
 And knowing this offers you the choice: to process the emotions, release the emotions, or determine if another action needs to take place.

-But, before you jump into caretaking of other people and trying to solve their problems or intervening, assess the situation.
+But, before you jump into the caretaking of other people and intervening to solve their problems, assess the situation.
 You don’t want your empathy to move you toward codependency while leading other people away from personal responsibility.

-Sometimes all that is necessary is a heightened sense of awareness, a few tears, and some carefully sent prayers.
+Sometimes all that’s necessary is a heightened sense of awareness, a few tears, and some carefully sent prayers.